python/cpython/Doc/c-api/init.rst

    when this function initializes the global interpreter lock, it also acquires it.
-Before the Python :mod:`_thread` module creates a new thread, knowing that either it has the lock or the lock hasn't been created yet, it calls :cfunc:`PyEval_InitThreads`.
+Before the Python :mod:`_thread` module creates a new thread, knowing that either it has the lock or the lock hasn't been created yet, it calls :c:func:`PyEval_InitThreads`.
 When this call returns, it is guaranteed that the lock has been created and that the calling thread has acquired it.

    It is **not** safe to call this function when it is unknown which thread (if